reinterpretcat/vrp/doc/src/examples/pragmatic/simple-jobs.md

 This example demonstrates how to use simple jobs.
 It has one delivery, one pickup, and one pickup and delivery job with one dimensional demand.

-You can find more details about simple job schema on [simple job concept section](../../concepts/pragmatic/problem/simple-jobs.md).
+You can find more details about job schema on [simple job concept section](../../concepts/pragmatic/problem/jobs.md).

 <details>
     <summary>List of problem locations</summary><p>